jdhao/blog_source/cpp_container_cheatsheet.md

 ref:

 + define constant map: https://stackoverflow.com/a/8688615/6064933
 + Check if map contains a key: `bool has_key = items.find(2) != items.end();` or `items.count(2) != 0`

 There is also `unordered_map`.
-The different between map and unordered_map is similar to difference between set and unordered_set.
+The different between map and unordered_map is similar to the difference between set and unordered_set.
-So we will not elaborate on this.
+So I will not elaborate on this.

 Note that when map is defined using the `const` modifier, you can not access map element with operator `[]`, since it is possible to alter map value when accessing map element like this,